SusanaPNunes/susanapnunes.github.io/index.md

 * Semantic Similarity
 * Knowledge Graphs and Ontologies
 * Knowledge Graph Embeddings
+* Large Language Models

 ## Experience

-### Sony AI
+### Sony AI - Internship

-Internship as Assistant AI Researcher at Sony AI, Barcelona, Spain.Joined a team aimed at various breakthroughs in AI research, including the application of AI in the scientific domain.
+Assistant AI Researcher at Sony AI, Barcelona, Spain.
+Joined a team aimed at various breakthroughs in AI research, including the application of AI in the scientific domain.

 ## Teaching